 necessary for legal and other important purposes cannot be issued by the Archives:

-they are issued by the Department of Health and Community Services, Vital Statistics,
+they are issued by Service New Brunswick, Vital Statistics,

 P.O.
 Box 6000, Fredericton, New Brunswick, Canada, E3B 5H1.